slinky9andrea/Claude-Mixtape-MC-Removal-Track-ID/README.md

 # Mixtape MC Removal & Track ID

+> **Finding: Audio fingerprinting is not viable for pre-digital underground music archives.**
+>
+> AudD and MusicBrainz identified only a small fraction of tracks in the mixes tested.
+Most 1991–1999 jungle, hardcore, and drum & bass recordings were released on small UK vinyl labels with no digital distribution — they were never catalogued in any fingerprinting database.
+Some tracks were misidentified.
+For this specific use case, community archives like [MixesDB](https://www.mixesdb.com) are the only reliable source.
+>
+> The app itself functions correctly and may be useful for mixes containing commercially distributed tracks from the late 1990s onward.
+If you are interested in how it was constructed, see below.

+---

 Identify every song in a DJ mix.
 Upload audio or video, tag the mix, review the tracklist, and save it to a persistent library.
 Exports to PDF and CSV.

 ## How it works